-Your tax slips and our Foreign Properties Reports contain all the necessary information required to complete Form T1135 - Part A, referred to as the "Simplified reporting method."
+Your tax slips and our Foreign Properties Reports (see the section entitled "Foreign Properties Report") contain all the necessary information required to complete Form T1135 - Part A, referred to as the "Simplified reporting method."

 3. Reminder of the Detailed Reporting Method